teaql/teaql-quick-start/quick-start/teaql-using-problem.md

 ## CONNECTION TIME OUT ERROR ##

 When you use Teaql for too long time, there could be an error when you open a website.
-The error image as follwed.
+The error image is shown below.
 ![](images/640.png)

 **solution**
-YO
+You can press Cntrol+C